brianary/scripts/README.md

 - **Import-Variables.ps1**: Creates local variables from a data row or hashtable.
 - **Install-PsAd.ps1**: Installs the PowerShell ActiveDirectory module.
 - **Install-SqlPs.ps1**: Installs SQLPS module and dependencies.
-- **Invoke-DbCommand.ps1**: Queries a database and returns the results.
-- **Invoke-Sql.ps1**: Runs a SQL script with verbose output and without changing the directory.
-- **Invoke-SqlcmdScript.ps1**: Implements SQL script with verbose output.
 - **Measure-Indents.ps1**: Measures the indentation characters used in a text file.
 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.